1391819/SFIA-CRUD-core-project/README.md

 ### MVP

 Below is the MVP specified within the project brief.
-Each single requirement has a checkbox next to it specifying whether it has been completed or not.
+Every single requirement has a checkbox next to it specifying whether it has been completed or not.

 1. Home page
    - [x] Welcoming page